-The Best Smart Speakers of 2020
+The Best Smart Speakers of 2021

 Brand Matters

-If you already have smart speakers in your home and use them to communicate with features like Alexa’s Announcement and Drop-In, Google Assistant's Broadcast, or speaker-to-speaker calling, you will probably want to go with an actual Amazon Echo or Google Nest speaker as opposed to a third-party brand with Alexa or Google Assistant built in.
+If you already have smart speakers in your home and use them to communicate with features like Alexa’s Announcement and Drop-In, Google Assistant's Broadcast, or speaker-to-speaker calling, you will probably want to go with an actual Amazon Echo or Google Nest speaker as opposed to a third-party brand with Alexa or Google Assistant but in.

-The third-party speakers don’t have all of the same communications capabilities as their Amazon and Google counterparts.
-If you're not intending to use your speaker this way, it's not going to matter which brand you choose.
-But if you have kids, using the speaker to announce or broadcast a message to the entire home can be life-changing ("Dinner's ready!").
+Some third-party speakers don’t have all of the same communications capabilities as their Amazon and Google counterparts.
+This seems to be more of an issue with Alexa devices than Google Assistant ones, but if you're not intending to use your speaker this way, it's not going to matter which brand you choose.
+Let me tell you, though, using the speaker to announce or broadcast a message can be life-changing if you have kids ("Dinner's ready!") or realize too late that there's only a single square of toilet paper left on the roll.

 Alexa vs. Google Assistant vs. Siri

 While Alexa is certainly the most popular smart assistant on the market currently, in our experience Google Assistant tends to be a bit more intuitive and easier to converse with.
-After using both extensively, the majority of our regular smart home writers have bought Google Assistant speakers for their own homes.
+After using both digital assistants extensively, the majority of our regular smart home writers have bought Google Assistant speakers for their own homes, like the Nest Hub Max smart display.

 That being said, Alexa has far more skills (functions that you can choose to enable or disable in the app), and many of us have been around Echo speakers long enough that we’ve learned how to speak fluent Alexa.